UMC 36x6/4X8 / N38 - cylindrical magnetic holder

 | waste code (EWC) | 16 02 16 |

-Advantages and disadvantages of rare earth magnets.
+Advantages as well as disadvantages of rare earth magnets.

 - Magnets very well defend themselves against demagnetization caused by ambient magnetic noise,